fridaysystems/inventory-presser/readme.txt

 * Modifies the all posts screen for the custom post type to show stock number, color, odometer, price and photo count columns
 * Puts media counts next to the Add Media button while editing vehicles
 * Creates custom taxonomies to group vehicles by type, fuel, transmission, drive type, availability, and condition
-* Defines a vehicle object (includes/class-inventory-presser-vehicle.php) that makes accessing all of the post meta fields consistent and easy for theme development
 * Supports automobiles, motorcycles, ATVs, RVs, and boats

+Built the right way and developer-friendly

+* Hooks in all the right places
+* Vehicle object and template tags make front-end development easy
+* Supported by many add-ons both free and paid

 == Installation ==